Dream Festival!: Plot

-Kanade Amamiya is a high school student, whiling hours away at his part-time job ever since he quit the soccer team.
+Kanade Amamiya is a high school student who has worked part-time ever since he quit the soccer team.
 One day, Kanade is scouted by a famous idol producer.
-Kanade is not sure he wants to be an idol, and his new rival Junya Sasaki tells him that he doesn't have what it takes.
+Kanade is not sure he wants to be an idol, and his new rival Junya Sasaki tells him that he does not have what it takes.
 After running through a rigorous day of idol exercises, Kanade realizes this just might be the passion he has been looking for.